bullmoose20/MK-Docs/docs/files/builders/smart.md

 # Smart Builders

-Smart Builders allow Komet to create Smart Collections in two different ways.
+Smart Builders allow Kometa to create Smart Collections in two different ways.

-The results of these builders are dynamic and do not require Komet to re-run in order to update, instead they will update automatically as the data within your Plex Library updates (i.e. if new media is added)
+The results of these builders are dynamic and do not require Kometa to re-run in order to update, instead they will update automatically as the data within your Plex Library updates (i.e. if new media is added)

 ???+ note